 Liberal Arts and Sciences: Global Challenges (BA/BSc)

-As we have only a certain number of places available for students, LUC The Hague selects students based on multiple factors in order to assess best fit.
-Therefore, all applicants go through the same selection procedure as described in the following steps.
+As LUC The Hague only has a certain number of places available for first yeas students, we select students based on multiple factors in order to assess best fit.

 Selection Procedure steps

 Complete applications are evaluated by the Admissions Office to determine the admissibility.
 If a student does not meet the minimum requirements, (s)he will be informed.
 Complete applications that do meet the minimum requirements are evaluated by the Admissions Committee.